 Dominique Strauss-Kahn had said Saturday that the problem could also create trade imbalances that would affect major advanced economies, “so it is not only a humanitarian question.”

 Eventually people will figure out that there’s money to be made in food as well as fuel crops, more rain forest will be converted to food crops, and famine and death will tire of their race.
-More forest land will be lost in the US in one of those unintended consequences that environmentalists never see.
-(The US has been at equilibrium for forest land the past century – with rising demands for crops, that will change.)
+More forest land will be lost in the US in one of those unintended consequences that people rarely foresee.
+(The US has been at equilibrium for forest land the past century – with rising demands for crops, that could change.)
 It will take years however, and the government created shortages will have killed hundreds of thousands and perhaps millions by then.

 Update: Biofuels a Factor in Food Prices: